-- (6) disclose investigatory records compiled for law enforcement purposes; - (7) disclose information contained in or related to examination, operating or condition reports prepared by, or on behalf of or for the use of, the Interstate Commission with respect to a regulated entity for the purpose of regulation or supervision of such entity; - (8) disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity; - (9) specifically relate to the Interstate Commission's issuance of a subpoena, or its participation in a civil action or proceeding. - (g) For every meeting closed pursuant to this provision, the Interstate Commission's chief legal officer shall publicly certify that, in his or her opinion, the meeting may be closed to the public, and shall reference each relevant provision AUTHORIZING CLOSURE OF THE MEETING.
+- (vi) Disclose investigatory records compiled for law enforcement purposes; - (vii) Disclose information contained in or related to examination, operating or condition reports prepared by, or on behalf of or for the use of, the Interstate Commission with respect to a regulated entity for the purpose of regulation or supervision of such entity; - (viii) Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity; and - (ix) Specifically relate to the Interstate Commission's issuance of a subpoena or its participation in a civil action or proceeding. - (2) For every meeting closed pursuant to this subsection, the Interstate Commission's chief legal officer shall publicly certify that, in the chief legal officer's opinion, the meeting may be closed to the public, and shall reference each relevant exemptive provision.
 The Interstate Commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken, and the reasons therefor, including a description of each of the views expressed on any item and the record of any roll call vote (reflected in the vote of each member on the question).
-All documents considered in connection with any action shall be identified in such minutes. - (h) The Interstate Commission shall collect standardized data concerning the interstate movement of offenders as directed through its By-laws and Rules which shall specify the data to be collected, the means of collection and data exchange and reporting requirements.
+All documents considered in connection with any action shall be identified in such minutes. - (g) The Interstate Commission shall collect standardized data concerning the interstate movement of offenders as directed through its bylaws and rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements.